-Support your community and your commitment to public service in a visible and impactful way by volunteering as a drop box closer.
-Drop box closers are the friendly face the public sees on Election Day and allow voters to experience the excitement and camaraderie of the voting process.
+Looking for some Election Day excitement?
+Meet your neighbors and continue your commitment to public service by volunteering as a drop box closer.
+Drop box closers are the friendly face the public sees on Election Day, ensuring that every vote is counted and every voice is heard.

 What is a drop box closer?